Btrfs: Extents

 File data is kept outside the tree in extents, which are contiguous runs of disk data blocks.
-Extent blocks default to 4 KiB in size, do not have headers and contain only (possibly compressed) file data.
+Extent blocks do not have headers and contain only (possibly compressed) file data.
 In compressed extents, individual blocks are not compressed separately; rather, the compression stream spans the entire extent.

-Files have extent data items to track the extents which hold their contents.
-The item's key value is the starting byte offset of the extent.
+The item's key offset is the starting byte of the extent.
 This makes for efficient seeks in large files with many extents, because the correct extent for any given file offset can be computed with just one tree lookup.

 Snapshots and cloned files share extents.
 When a small part of a large such extent is overwritten, the resulting copy-on-write may create three new extents: a small one containing the overwritten data, and two large ones with unmodified data on either side of the overwrite.
 To avoid having to re-write unmodified data, the copy-on-write may instead create bookend extents, or extents which are simply slices of existing extents.
 Extent data items allow for this by including an offset into the extent they are tracking: items for bookends are those with non-zero offsets.